 Complications of Thalassemia

 - Bone Deformities: thalassemia can make bone marrow expand, causing a widening of bones.
-Structural abnormalities are common in the face and skull, referred to as "chipmunk face" appearance.
-Brittle bones that result from these deformities increase the risk of bone breaks.
+Structural changes are common in the face and skull, referred to as a "chipmunk face" appearance.
+Brittle bones that result from these changes increase the risk of bone breaks.

 - Gallstones: increased RBC hemolysis can lead to chronic bilirubin elevations, a breakdown product of RBCs; this predisposes a person to gallstone formation.